JingXuanLiu777/jliu0185_9103_tut2_CreativeCodingMajorProject/README.md

   this.totalLenth += d;
 }

--The core animation for the car's movement along the track involves pre-calculating the distance travelled in each segment and the total length (totalLength).
-The current position is then determined cyclically using the distance obtained via advance().
-By employing p5.Vector.lerp(a, b, t) to interpolate intermediate values, a smooth motion effect is achieved.
+The core animation for the car's movement along the track involves pre-calculating the distance travelled in each segment and the total length (totalLength).
+The current position is then determined cyclically using the distance obtained via `advance()`.

+p5.Vector.lerp(a, b, t)
+Let animation goes smoothly between the path.

 Colour switching:
 >car:
 let car_Palette = [mondrianRed, mondrianBlue, mondrianYellow];
 this.color = option.color || randomCarColor();

--Use recolor() to extract colour.
+Use `recolor()` to extract colour.

 ## Intra-group distinctions
 My work primarily embodies the following distinctions: